Workspace class

 mastra_workspace_grep | Search file contents using regex patterns.
 Supports glob filtering, context lines, and case-insensitive search. |

 With a static filesystem, write tools (write_file, edit_file, delete, mkdir) are excluded when the filesystem is in read-only mode.
-With a dynamic filesystem, write tools are always included and read-only is enforced at runtime.
+With a runtime-defined filesystem, write tools are always included and read-only is enforced at runtime.

 The read_file tool accepts mediaTypes and maxMediaBytes options to control which mime types are surfaced to the model as native media parts and how large those files can be: